How Can a System Administrator Turn Into a DevOps Engineer

 - Systems monitoring tools (Grafana, Zabbix, Prometheus, and the like).

-- Cloud infrastructure (AWS Cloud Formation, Microsoft Azure, Google Cloud Platform (GCP), Alibaba Cloud, and more).
+- Cloud infrastructure (AWS, Microsoft Azure, Google Cloud Platform (GCP), Alibaba Cloud, and more).

 - Container orchestration tools (such as Kubernetes, Docker Swarm, Apache Mesos, OpenShift, Google Kubernetes Engine (GKE), Azure Kubernetes Service (AKS), AWS EKS).